edwingeng/wuid/README.md

 - Thread-safe
 - Being unique within a data center
 - Being unique across time
-- Being unique globally if all data centers share the same data store in a certain manner, or they use different section IDs
+- Being unique globally if all data centers share the same data store, or they use different section IDs
 - Being capable of generating 100M unique numbers in a single second
 - Auto-renew when the low 40 bits are about to run out